-We also offer various services to customers depending on the type of product the customer has purchased, which may include on-site services, or installation and integration services.
+We also offer various services to customers depending on the type of product the customer has purchased, which may include on-site services or installation and integration services.
 Such services are not essential to the functionality of the delivered product.
-Revenue for services is recognized at the time services are provided, or is deferred and recognized over the service period (where applicable).
+Revenue for services is recognized at the time services are provided.
 When products and services are contracted under a single arrangement, we allocate the total sales price to the multiple deliverables based on their relative fair values.
 The fair value of our equipment is based on our average historical selling prices, while the fair value of services is based upon the rates that we charge customers in separately negotiated transactions or based on the market price an independent third party would charge to provide these services.
 To date our service revenues have not been significant.
-Development funding revenue is recognized as we achieve development milestones specified in the respective agreements.
 Revenue associated with the sale of extended warranties is recognized ratably over the contract period.